 Lighting

 Lighting can make or break a wedding DJ setup, especially if the client wants an impressive light show at their reception.
 That’s why DJs should be prepared with multiple lighting options.
-Stage lighting can draw attention to the dance space and create an ambiance for events such as the daddy-daughter dance and bride/groom’s first dance.
+Stage lighting can draw attention to the dance space and create an ambiance for events such as the daddy-daughter dance and the bride/groom’s first dance.

 It also enhances the reception when DJs pair their mixes with strobe lights and laser lights.
 DJs should buy lights that have programming capabilities so that they can give you a tailored experience.